EiTaNBaRiBoA/Prison-Break-3D/README.md

 - Remove selection tries.
 - Combining the hot key F for using items and E for picking items to one hotkey E.
 - Make float for detection time to allow the player to hide and not lose so quickly.
-- Detection when near and standing
+- Detection when near and standing.

 ### Additional Info:
 **Made with Unity3D**